xdevplatform/search-tweets-python/README.rst

 Enterprise customers should have ``account``, ``username``, ``endpoint``, and ``password``.

-Our credential reader will default to expecing this file in ``"~/.twitter_search.yaml"``, but you can pass the relevant location as needed.
+Our credential reader expects this file at ``"~/.twitter_search.yaml"``, but you can pass the relevant location as needed.